Enterprise Development Programme

 The initiative will provide a broad range of support for charities and social enterprises in England helping them make a transition to new enterprise models, or grow existing ones.
 The aim of the programme is to help organisations become more financially resilient and better able to maintain or create additional social impact.

-The programme will begin with grant and learning pilots in September 2018.
+The programme began with grant and learning pilots in September 2018.

 Who is it for?

 Organisations that are thinking of exploring new models of trading to help them become more financially resilient and require financial or business support to make the transition.

-Initially the programme will be aimed at organisations that operate in the following fields of untapped enterprise development:
+Initially the programme has been aimed at organisations that operate in the following fields of untapped enterprise development:

 - Youth services

-Delivered by Social Investment Business, this programme will support charities and social enterprises in England, working in either the homelessness or youth sector to develop or grow their enterprising activity and earned income so that they can become more financially resilient.
+Delivered by Social Investment Business, this programme supports charities and social enterprises in England, working in either the homelessness or youth sector to develop or grow their enterprising activity and earned income so that they can become more financially resilient.

-Delivered by School for Social Entrepreneurs (SSE), this programme will provide peer-based learning opportunities and associated support to leaders of charities and social enterprises in the homeless and youth services.
+Delivered by School for Social Entrepreneurs (SSE), this programme provides peer-based learning opportunities and associated support to leaders of charities and social enterprises in the homeless and youth services.

 Brought to you by: